safdar-azeem/formash/README.md

-# formash
+# Formash

-A simple react use-form hook to handle form state and validation. now you don't need to write a lot of code to handle form state and validation other stuff. you can use it with any react ui library. it's very simple and easy to use.
+Formash is a simple React form library that uses hooks and schema to manage form state, errors, validation and so much more.
+Now you don't need to write a lot of code to manage your forms.
+You Just need to write a schema, pass it to the useFormash hook and render your formSchema. and you are good to go.
+It is designed to be flexible and easy to use.
+You can use it with any UI library.

 ## Installation